-18.1 Policy.
-Evaluations are intended to communicate to a faculty member a qualitative assessment of that faculty member's performance of assigned duties by providing him/her written constructive feedback that will assist in improving the faculty member's performance and expertise.
+- 18.1 Policy.
+Evaluations are intended to communicate to a faculty member a qualitative assessment of that faculty member's performance of assigned duties by providing him/her written constructive feedback that will assist in improving the faculty member's performance and expertise. - (a) The performance of a faculty member shall be evaluated at least once annually, with the following exceptions: - (1) Faculty members on visiting appointments who have not been reappointed for the following Academic Year - (2) Faculty members who have resigned, and - (3) Faculty members who have been issued notice of non-reappointment or termination for just cause. - (b) The period of the annual evaluation shall include the previous Summer term and Fall and Spring semesters. - (c) Personnel decisions shall be based on written annual evaluations, provided that such decisions need not be based solely on written faculty performance evaluations.

-- (a) The performance of a faculty member shall be evaluated at least once annually, with the following exceptions: - (1) faculty members on visiting appointments who have not been reappointed for the following Academic Year - (2) faculty members who have resigned, and - (3) faculty members who have been issued notice of non-reappointment or termination for just cause. - (b) The period of the annual evaluation shall include the previous Summer term and Fall and Spring semesters. - (c) Personnel decisions shall be based on written annual evaluations, provided that such decisions need not be based solely on written faculty performance evaluations. - 18.2 Sources of Evaluation.
+18.2 Sources of Evaluation.

 An annual evaluation is a subjective assessment of an individual's performance based on objective criteria.
 The criteria are useful tools for evaluating overall performance.
-The evaluation is intended to be comprehensive and not based on a single or limited number of criteria.
+The evaluation is intended to be comprehensive and not based on a single or limited number of sources of information.
 Therefore, the person responsible for completing the faculty member's annual evaluation shall consider all appropriate and available information that is relevant to the faculty member's performance of assigned responsibilities.
-This will include the faculty member's annual self-evaluation portfolio of activities and documented information from the following sources: immediate supervisor, peers, students, faculty member, and individuals to whom the faculty member may be responsible in the course of a service assignment.
+This will include the faculty member's annual evaluation portfolio of activities and documented information from the following sources: immediate supervisor, peers, students, faculty member/self, other University officials who have responsibility for supervision of the faculty member, and individuals to whom the faculty member may be responsible in the course of a service assignment.
 Any materials to be used in the evaluation process submitted by persons other than the faculty member shall be shown to the faculty member, who may attach a written response.
 Any materials that have not been shown to the faculty member cannot be used in the evaluation process.
 Whenever a single or limited number of criteria are deemed controlling, the written evaluation must justify that conclusion.

-(a) Faculty Annual Self-Evaluation Portfolio.
-Each faculty member shall submit to his/her chair/supervisor a self-evaluation portfolio of annual activities in teaching, research/scholarship/creative activities, service, and other University duties for the previous year, and a self-evaluation of the faculty member's performance for\that year consistent with the provisions of Article 18.4.
-Each department/unit shall specify the required format and minimum content of the faculty annual selfevaluation portfolio; provided, however, the required format and minimum content shall be developed pursuant to the provisions of Article 9 of this\Agreement.
-The faculty annual self-evaluation portfolio shall include any interpretive comments and/or supporting data that the faculty member deems appropriate in evaluating his/her performance for the previous year.
+(a) Faculty Annual Evaluation Portfolio.
+Each faculty member shall submit to his/her chair/supervisor an evaluation portfolio of annual activities in teaching, research/scholarship/creative activities, service, and other University duties for the previous year.
+Each department/unit shall specify the required format and minimum content of the faculty annual evaluation portfolio; provided, however, the required format and minimum content shall be developed pursuant to the provisions of Article 9 of this_Agreement.
+The faculty annual evaluation portfolio may include any interpretive comments and/or supporting data that the faculty member deems appropriate in evaluating his/her performance for the previous year.
 It is the intent of this provision to provide the faculty member with a broad opportunity to display his/her performance over the previous year which will allow for a comprehensive evaluation.